-- (a) "Beneficial Owner" shall have the meaning ascribed to such term in Rule 13d-3 promulgated under the Exchange Act. - (b) "Common Stock" means the Class A common shares of the Company, par value \$0.01 per share. - (c) "Cause" shall mean the termination of the Employee's employment with or service to the Company (for purposes of this definition, Company shall refer to the Company and any Subsidiaries of the Company) because of: - (i) a material breach by the Employee of any of the Employee's obligations under the Company's Key Employee Covenants or any employment agreement, which breach is (i) not cured within any applicable cure period set forth in the Key Employee Covenants or employment agreement, and (ii) materially injurious to the Company; - (ii) any willful violation by the Employee of any material law or regulation applicable to the business of the Company, which is materially injurious to the Company, or the Employee's conviction of, or a plea of nolo contendre to, a felony or any willful perpetration of common law fraud; or - (iii) any other willful misconduct by the Employee that is materially injurious to the financial condition or business reputation of, or is otherwise materially injurious to, the Company. - (d) "Continuous Service" means that the Employee's service with the Company or a Subsidiary, whether as an Employee, Director, or Consultant, is not interrupted or terminated.
+(a) "Beneficial Owner" shall have the meaning ascribed to such term in Rule 13d-3 promulgated under the Exchange Act.

+(b) "Common Stock" means the Class A common shares of the Company, par value \$0.01 per share.

+(c) "Cause" shall mean the termination of the Employee's employment with or service to the Company (for purposes of this definition, Company shall refer to the Company and any Subsidiaries of the Company) because of:

+(i) a material breach by the Employee of any of the Employee's obligations under the Company's Key Employee Covenants or any employment agreement, which breach is (i) not cured within any applicable cure period set forth in the Key Employee Covenants or employment agreement, and (ii) materially injurious to the Company;

+(ii) any willful violation by the Employee of any material law or regulation applicable to the business of the Company, which is materially injurious to the Company, or the Employee's conviction of, or a plea of nolo contendre to, a felony or any willful perpetration of common law fraud; or

+(iii) any other willful misconduct by the Employee that is materially injurious to the financial condition or business reputation of, or is otherwise materially injurious to, the Company.

+(d) "Continuous Service" means that the Employee's service with the Company or a Subsidiary, whether as an Employee, Director, or Consultant, is not interrupted or terminated.
 The Employee's Continuous Service shall not be deemed to have terminated merely because of a change in the capacity in which the Employee renders service to the Company or a Subsidiary as an Employee, Consultant, or Director, or a change in the entity for which the Employee renders such service, provided that there is no interruption or termination of the Employee's Continuous Service.
-For example, a change in status from an Employee of the Company to a Consultant of a Subsidiary or a Director will not constitute an interruption of Continuous Service.
-Subject to the requirement sof applicable law, the Committee, in its sole discretion, may determine whether Continuous Service shall be considered interrupted in the case of any leave of absence approved by the Company or a Subsidiary, including sick leave, military leave or any other personal leave.
+For example, a change in status from an Employee of the Company to a Consultant of a Subsidiary or a Director will not constitute an interruption of Service shall be considered interrupted in the case of any leave of absence approved by the Company or a Subsidiary, including sick leave, military leave or any other personal leave.